-Known key states are HIDDEN, RUMOURED, OMNIPRESENT and UNRETENTIVE.
-These should not be set manually except for testing purposes.
+Known key states are HIDDEN, RUMOURED, OMNIPRESENT, and UNRETENTIVE.

-- -s When setting key timing data, also update the state file. - -g Set the goal state for this key.
-Must be HIDDEN or OMNIPRESENT. - -d Set the DS state for this key, and when it was last changed. - -k Set the DNSKEY state for this key, and when it was last changed. - -r Set the RRSIG (KSK) state for this key, and when it was last changed.
+- -s This option indicates that when setting key timing data, the state file should also be updated. - -g state This option sets the goal state for this key.
+Must be HIDDEN or OMNIPRESENT. - -d state date/offset This option sets the DS state for this key as of the specified date, offset from the current date. - -k state date/offset This option sets the DNSKEY state for this key as of the specified date, offset from the current date. - -r state date/offset This option sets the RRSIG (KSK) state for this key as of the specified date, offset from the current date. - -z state date/offset This option sets the RRSIG (ZSK) state for this key as of the specified date, offset from the current date.

--z

-Set the RRSIG (ZSK) state for this key, and when it was last changed.

-11.15.6 Printing Options
+11.10.6 Printing Options